cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 First, upload a certificate to your origin.

 To use a Cloudflare certificate (which uses a specific CA), [download the .PEM file](/ssl/static/authenticated_origin_pull_ca.pem) and upload it to your origin.
+This certificate is **not** the same as the Cloudflare Origin CA certificate and will not appear on your Dashboard.

 To use a custom certificate, follow the API instructions to [upload a custom certificate to Cloudflare](/ssl/edge-certificates/custom-certificates/uploading/#upload-a-custom-certificate), but use the [`origin_tls_client_auth` endpoint](/api/operations/zone-level-authenticated-origin-pulls-upload-certificate).
 Then, upload the certificate to your origin.